 - a.
 Except as otherwise provided herein, all checks, drafts, notes or other orders for payment of money issued in the name of the District shall be signed (i) by the CEO, CFO, or by one (1) member of the Board for dollar amounts up to \$25,000.00; or (ii) by the CEO or CFO and by one (1) member of the Board for dollar amounts totaling greater than \$25,000.00. - b.
-Due to an extended and/or unexpected absence of the Chief Financial Officer, all checks, drafts, notes or other orders for payment of money issued in the name of the District shall be signed (i) by the CEO or Chief Operating Officer or by one (1) member of the Board for dollar amounts up to \$25,000.00; or (ii) by the Acting CEO or Chief Financial Officer and by one (1) member of the Board or by a combination of any three (3) members of the Board for dollar amounts totaling greater than \$25,000.00. - c.
+Due to an extended and/or unexpected absence of the CFO, all checks, drafts, notes or other orders for payment of money issued in the name of the District shall be signed (i) by the CEO or Chief Operating Officer or by one (1) member of the Board for dollar amounts up to \$25,000.00; or (ii) by the CEO or acting CFO and by one (1) member of the Board, or by a combination of any three (3) members of the Board for dollar amounts totaling greater than \$25,000.00. - c.
 The CEO may not initiate and sign a purchase order and thereafter sign the check (or authorize an electronic draft) evidencing payment of the Purchase Order.

-Drafts to the District's bank accounts for expenditures may be made through electronic signatures, electronic payments, and/or other automated arrangements not requiring a physical signature of a District representative.
-The Board of Directors acknowledges the "Approved Procedures to Process and Pay Indigent Claims," as such procedures are set forth in the document appended hereto as Appendix 1, which has been previously approved by the Board of Directors.
+Drafts to the District's bank accounts for certain expenditures may be made through electronic signatures, electronic payments, and/or other automated arrangements not requiring a physical signature of a District representative.